 What kind of opportunities are you looking for?
 Do you want to expand your income, find a partner, start a new career, grow your consciousness, or establish some meaningful business or personal contacts?
 Ask yourself this:

 That is an important question to ask, don’t you think?
 No matter what kinds of opportunities you are looking for, if you can’t identify them, then they are very likely to sneak past you unnoticed.
-When seeking opportunity, most people’s search criteria is so narrow in focus that it can essentially blind them to what is right in front of their face.
+When seeking new opportunities, most people’s search criteria is so narrow in focus that it can essentially blind them to opportunities that are right in front of their face.
 It’s the old “can’t see the forest for the trees” scenario.

-At other times, the opportunity itself is hidden from view but there are visible clues that we can follow.
-In cases like this, we need to recognize and follow the clues that will lead us to the opportunity we are seeking.
+At other times, opportunities might be hidden from plain view, but there are visible clues that we can follow.
+In cases like this, we need to recognize and follow the clues that will lead us to the opportunities we are seeking.
 When looking for gold, miners don’t expect to find it just laying around on the surface of the ground.
 So how do they know where to look?
 They search for clues such as favorable rock formations, or deposits of certain metallic ores.
 When they find the right clues, then they take a closer look.

-Sometimes opportunity is disguised as something else.
+Sometimes opportunities are disguised as something else.
 There’s an old saying that goes like this: “The reason most people fail to recognize opportunity is because it often comes disguised as hard work.”

 Whatever the case, if we broaden our parameters a bit, and use a little imagination, we can train ourselves to see opportunities that were previously hidden from our view.
-Let’s consider where opportunity is most likely to be found.
+Let’s consider where these opportunities are most likely to be found.